USCIRF hearing reviews religious freedom in Iraq, calls on Iraqi government to resolve security concerns

 By Joe Snell, September 2019

-WASHINGTON – Despite a significant increase in dollars and manpower, the U.S. has had only “modest success” in encouraging the return of refugees to Iraq’s Nineveh Plain and Western Nineveh, according to an official on the U.S. Agency for International Development.
+WASHINGTON – Despite a significant increase in dollars and manpower, the U.S. has had only “modest success” in encouraging the return of refugees to Iraq’s Nineveh Plain and Western Nineveh, according to an official with the U.S. Agency for International Development.

 In the two years since Vice President Mike Pence called on the U.S. government to offer more support in Iraq, USAID and the Department of State have provided $380 million for rebuilding efforts and expanded their partners to include 57 local, 13 faith-based and 35 international organizations.